 Consider how the following 5G edge and digital possibilities could impact your bottom line:

-Optimize operations with digital twins.
+Optimise operations with digital twins.
 Digital twin technology makes it possible to build a digital replica of a single process or an entire operation.
-This data-hungry tool can help optimize supply chains, distribution and fulfillment operations, and even hospitals.
+This data-hungry tool can help optimise supply chains, distribution and fulfilment operations, and even hospitals.
 As an example of how this works, let’s say a global consumer products manufacturer creates virtual models of dozens of its factories.
 At each location, IoT sensors embedded in factory machines feed performance data into AI and machine learning applications for analysis.
-The analyzed operational information is fed into digital twin simulations, which then identify opportunities for workers to perform predictive maintenance, optimize output, and limit waste from substandard products.
+The analysed operational information is fed into digital twin simulations, which then identify opportunities for workers to perform predictive maintenance, optimise output and limit waste from substandard products.
 Taken together, these opportunities can have a major positive impact on efficiency and cost.